-If the impact is more or less 5% to reality, it may not be that big of a deal.
-But, at what point is it a big deal?
+If the impact is more or less 5% of reality, it may not be that big of a deal.
+But at what point is it a big deal?
 10%?
 15%?
 25%?
 And it’s not just your comfort level…think ahead to how those tense conversations may go with your boss or your clients.
 Even though you may understand all of the issues and be somewhat comfortable being uncomfortable, what amount of inconsistency do you care to defend?

 Remember, we haven’t even hit the wall with consumer data tracking until Google shuts down the third-party cookie in Chrome.
 Once that happens, whatever discrepancies you are seeing now will be a lot worse.
 If it’s only 5-20% now, it may double or triple after Google’s Chrome shift.

 What are you willing to live with?